Jack Brownsword: Legacy

 Throughout Brownsword's career, he won many admirers, including legendary Liverpool manager Bill Shankly and England boss Graham Taylor.
 Shankly called Brownsword "the finest full-back operating outside the top division" and "the best full-back never to play for England"; whilst Taylor cited Brownsword as one of his footballing "heroes", before adding: "Jackie ... must have played 2,000 games for Scunthorpe.
 He was never injured.
 He was lightning quick and a magnificent penalty taker."

 Despite his acrimonious departure, Brownsword returned to the Old Showground as the club's guest of honour for their final-ever game at the ground in 1988.
-And when the club was previously on the verge of bankruptcy in 1981, he had also helped organise a fundraising match, with a 'Jack Brownsword XI' boasting the likes of Kevin Keegan and Jack Charlton taking part.
+And when the club was previously on the verge of bankruptcy in 1981, he had also helped organise a fundraising match, with a "Jack Brownsword XI" boasting the likes of Kevin Keegan and Jack Charlton taking part.

 He was also made a Vice-President of Scunthorpe United and President of the Scunthorpe United Official Supporters Club.

 The approach road to Glanford Park, Scunthorpe United's current home, was named Jack Brownsword Way on 4 July 2010 as a memorial to him.

-In early 2012, the Winterton Iron Supporters' Club raised thousands of pounds for the Scunthorpe Alzheimer's Society in memory of Jack; with his widow Queenie, plus many of his ex-teammates and colleagues, including Kevin Keegan, attending.
+In early 2012, the Winterton Iron Supporters' Club raised thousands of pounds for the Scunthorpe Alzheimer's Society in memory of Brownsword, with his widow Queenie, plus many of his ex-teammates and colleagues, including Kevin Keegan, in attendance.

 Personal life

 Brownsword married his wife Queenie on Saturday 19 December 1953 at St. Andrew's Church in Burton-upon-Stather, on the morning of Scunthorpe's 2–1 victory over local rivals Grimsby Town.

-Following his departure from Scunthorpe, Jack became a sales rep for a local glass company in Scunthorpe, until his retirement in 1988.
+Following his departure from Scunthorpe, Brownsword became a sales rep for a local glass company in Scunthorpe, until his retirement in 1988.

-After a prolonged battle with Alzheimer's disease, Brownsword passed away at the age of 86 on 19 December 2009, his 56th wedding anniversary.
-There is also a small memorial stone dedicated to him in St. Andrew's churchyard Burton-upon-Stather; the village where he had remained settled for more than 60 years since first signing for Scunthorpe.
+After a prolonged battle with Alzheimer's disease, Brownsword died on 19 December 2009, his 56th wedding anniversary, at the age of 86.
+There is also a small memorial stone dedicated to him in St. Andrew's churchyard Burton-upon-Stather, the village where he had lived for more than sixty years since signing for Scunthorpe.